VladMasarik/htwgFinal/README.md

 oc delete -f manifests --now && oc create -f manifests && oc get po

 ## Start tests
-Be in the root of this project and `python3 manage.py test`
+Be in the root of this project and `python3 manage.py test && pytest -v`